ska-telescope/ska-ser-jira-checks/README.md

 ### Test that no issues relate to a feature

 Sometimes issues are mis-linked to "Relates to" a feature.

+### Test that every issue in the current PI is linked to a "parent" issue

+Within team projects, issues should generally link to a "parent" issue, through one of these means:
+* An epic link
+* A "Child of" link to a feature
+* A "Relates to" link to an objective.

+There are exceptions; for example team backlog work, innovation, and SAFe overhead work.
+An issue can be labelled as an exception that should be ignored by this test, by adding one of the following labels: "TEAM_BACKLOG", "INNOVATION" or "OVERHEAD".

+### Test that issues in the current PI have a parent issue in the current PI

+An project issue in the current PI should have a parent issue in the current PI.
+It is okay for such an issue to *also* link to a parent in a previous PI, for example if it is work that was not completed last PI and has been carried over.

+### Test that issue status is consistent with parent issue status.

+The status of an issue should be consistent with the status of its parent issue(s).

+For example, it doesn't make sense for an "In Progress" issue to have a parent epic that is "Done".

 ### Test that no To Do or BACKLOG issues have commits